EndziTheNoob/portfolio/README.md

 ## 💡 TIPS & TRICKS

 Learn something everyday.
-Here are some nice shortcuts for my fellow juniors:
+Here are some nice shortcuts I learned with this project:

 - <b>rfc</b> 👉 Write this in your blank file, hit Enter, and create the basic structure for a new React component.
 - <b>ctrl + space bar</b> 👉 Use this to import faster; just click on the underlined component or element and choose from the suggestions.